18F/technology-budgeting/handbook.md

 ### On the team that prepared this request, who has experience developing software?
 Wrong answer: "Nobody."

-Right answer:A specific person is named.
+Right answer: A specific person is named.

 ### How often will work be deployed into production?
 Wrong answer: "When it’s done."